Bayesian mixture models (in)consistency for the number of clusters

 Another way to solve the inconsistency problem of the posterior number of clusters in the Dirichlet process mixture is introduced by \cite{ohn2020optimal}.
 Their solution is to make the concentration parameter $\alpha$ decrease when the sample size increases.
-With this assumption, they obtain a nearly tight upper bound on the true number of clusters through the posterior number of clusters.
+With this assumption, they obtain a nearly tight upper bound on the true number of components through the posterior number of clusters.
 They also present a simulation study showing posterior consistency for the number of components.
 We can wonder if control over the concentration parameter $\alpha$ when the sample size increases can allow posterior consistency for the number of components.
-Indeed, \cite{ascolani2022clustering} proposes a way to control this parameter through a prior which gives consistency for the number of components for a Dirichlet process mixture.
-We investigate empirically these two directions in Appendix \ref{an:simulation}.
-This provides a simulation study for Dirichlet multinomial mixtures where (i) we fix the expected number of clusters a priori when the sample size increases, implying that $\alpha$ decreases (Figure~\ref{fig:DPM-varying-alpha} (a) and (b)) and (ii) we use a Gamma prior on the concentration parameter (Figure~\ref{fig:DPM-varying-alpha} (c) and (d)).
-As illustrated in Figure~\ref{fig:DPM-varying-alpha}, the posterior number of clusters in both cases seems to estimate the true number of components well even for large sample sizes, and the posterior seems to be consistent.
-However, there are no theoretical guarantees for consistency or inconsistency as the results of respectively \cite{ohn2020optimal} and \cite{ascolani2022clustering} do not apply in both cases.
+Indeed, \cite{ascolani2022clustering} proposes a way to control this parameter through a prior, which gives consistency for the number of clusters for a Dirichlet process mixture.